FIRST: THE SNOW

 DON’T FORGET THE COLD

 Arctic air is moving in now, and it’s just going to get colder and colder as we head toward the weekend.
-Here are predicted temperatures at 7 a.m.
-Sunday.
+Here are predicted temperatures at 7am Sunday from the latest computer model.

 Remember, these are temperatures, not wind chills.
-Glenn expects 15 to 30 mph winds Sunday, so wind chills should be down near ZERO in places.
+I expect 15-30 mph winds Sunday, so wind chills should be down near ZERO in places.

 That’s the entire eastern half of the country with WAAAY above normal temperatures!
-We could even get back to 50-plus degrees that day.
+We could even get back to 50+ degrees that day.